Decoupling natural resources from economic growth – is it possible?

 If we want to keep our planet vital, the market economy in its current form simply must come to an end.
 We must start to rein in the overconsumption of natural resources.
 We are in dire need of a new economic mindset and new economic mechanisms.
 Rapidly developing markets require changes in consumption and production habits, the development of radical new technologies, innovation, changes in the operating methods of value networks and new kinds of competence.

-Currently, a change is emerging that is more systemic than just the development of individual technological solutions: the transition to the circular economy in which minerals and other natural resources that have been put to use are kept in circulation in the economy.
+Currently, a change is emerging that is more systemic than just the development of individual technological solutions: the transition to the circular economy The circular economy An economic model which does not focus on producing more and more goods, but in which consumption is based on using services – sharing, renting and recycling – instead of owning.
+Materials are not destroyed in the end, but are used to make new products over and over again.
+Open term page The circular economy in which minerals and other natural resources that have been put to use are kept in circulation in the economy.

 The circular economy can be one of the key solutions to producing well-being without overconsuming natural resources.
 The circular economy is a new economic model in which production and consumption take place within the planet’s carrying capacity.
 When natural resources are used sustainably and materials and products are kept in use for as long as possible, their value is also retained longer.
 After first use, it is ensured that the materials and products end up in reuse and circulation.